-A LASTING LEGACY
+A LASTING IMPACT

 “Making the best furniture by hand…making the best-designed modern furniture by machine, selling through others, designing modern furniture on a national scale, and so in the end directing a whole national movement towards good modern design – no personal development could be more logical and more satisfying.”

-Sir Nicholas Pevsner
+Sir Nicholas Pevsner on Gordon Russell

 GORDON RUSSELL'S LEGACY